moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 - Utility to efficiently import and attach single-line and multi-line comments to their corresponding entities.
 - Context tracking for symbol scope (no more context push and pop 😁)

-There is a very detailed [documentation](https://github.com/moosetechnology/TreeSitterFamixIntegration/blob/main/resources/docs/UserDocumentation.md) you can check that explain every features.
+There is a detailed [documentation](https://github.com/moosetechnology/TreeSitterFamixIntegration/blob/main/resources/docs/UserDocumentation.md) you can check that explain every features.

 ## Step 1: Setting up our environment
 After creating a new Moose image, let's start by loading the necessary packages.